-- the election of all of the members of our Board of Directors; and - the ratification of our appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2016.
+- the election of all of the members of our Board of Directors; - the ratification of our appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2017; - an advisory vote on executive compensation; and - an advisory vote on the frequency of the advisory vote on executive compensation.

 Election of Directors.
 Directors are elected by a majority of the votes cast at the Annual Meeting, in person or by proxy, with respect to each director in an uncontested election, such that a nominee for director will be elected to the Board of Directors if the votes cast FOR the nominee's election exceed the votes cast AGAINST such nominee's election.
 Abstentions and broker non-votes are not counted as votes cast for purposes of the election of directors and, therefore, will have no effect on the outcome of such election.
-Even if a nominee is not re-elected, he will remain in office as a director until his earlier resignation or removal.
+Even if a nominee is not reelected, he will remain in office as a director until his earlier resignation or removal.
 Each of the current director nominees has signed a letter of resignation that will be effective if the nominee is not re-elected at the Annual Meeting and the Board of Directors accepts his resignation following the meeting.
-If a nominee is not re-elected, the Board of Directors will decide whether to accept the director's resignation in accordance with the procedures listed in our Corporate Governance and Stock Ownership Guidelines, which are available at http://mainstcapital.com under "Governance" in the "Investors" section of our website.
+If a nominee is not re-elected, the Board of Directors will decide whether to accept the director's resignation in accordance with the procedures listed in our Corporate Governance and Stock Ownership Guidelines, which are available at http://mainstcapital.com under "Corporate Governance Docs" in the "Investors" section of our website.